Published on 20th May 2018, updated on 29th December 2019.

-If you submit information and personal data to us via the contact page on our website, or if you contact us via email, we will keep the information only as long as is required to provide the information or service you asked us for, or for a maximum of one calendar year.
+If you submit information and personal data to us via the contact page on our website, or if you contact us via email, we will keep the information to provide the information or service you asked us for, but your personal data may remain on our computer systems indefinitely.

 We use the personal data you provide, and the non-personal data we collect, solely to improve our website for future visits and visitors, and to understand the preferences and interests of our audience.

-We don’t send out direct marketing emails or any other kind of digital advertising, but if this changes in the future we will ask for your specific consent on our website to opt-in to receive emails from us.
+We occasionally send out direct marketing emails and other kinds of digital advertising, but we will always ask for your specific consent on our website to opt-in to receive emails from us.